-This is one reason why it feels important to me to share information about trauma and trauma healing as openly as possible.
+This is one reason why it feels important to me to continue learning from other people where I can, and to share information about trauma and trauma healing as openly and accessibly as possible.

 Just as each person’s experience of trauma is unique, so is each person’s path into healing.
 If you’ve lived with trauma, what practices have you found helpful for alleviating or healing it?